pingcap/docs-cn/sql-statements/sql-statement-show-create-database.md

 ## MySQL compatibility

 `SHOW CREATE DATABASE` is expected to be fully compatible with MySQL.
-If you find any compatibility differences, submit a GitHub [issue](https://github.com/pingcap/tidb/issues/new/choose).
+If you find any compatibility differences, you can [report a bug](https://docs.pingcap.com/tidb/stable/support).

 ## See also